 You’ve given up on trying

 Because micromanagers are so hard to please, you might end up with “learned helplessness”—convinced you should wait for the green light before trying anything.
 After all, why go through the trouble if your boss is just going to redo the whole thing?
 “You have employees who are tuned and expecting the direction,” says Dr. Wellins.
 “They wait rather than take that high initiative because they know if that take high initiative or do it in a different way, the micromanager will be looking over their shoulder.”
 When you stop learning and being creative, you’ll also stop growing professionally.
+Such situations often lead a lot of employees to quiet quitting.
 Letting your boss know you’re ambitious will probably help, says Halpern.
 “Controlling bosses are typically perfectionists,” she says.
 “When they know you care as much as they do they may be willing to loosen up a bit.”
 Don’t miss these 9 clear signs you can’t trust your boss.

 You constantly need to check in